agnwinds/python/docs/sphinx/source/py_progs/regression.rst

 Regression
 ----------

-Primarily to verify that changes made to Sirocco do not inadvertently cause unexpected changes if models, several routines exist to run a fixed set of (relatively fast) models that are **nominally**  contained in Examples/regress.
+Primarily to verify that changes made to SIROCCO do not inadvertently cause unexpected changes if models, several routines exist to run a fixed set of (relatively fast) models that are **nominally**  contained in Examples/regress.

-Developers are encouraged to use this routines, before they merge anything into one of the major branches of Sirocco.
+Developers are encouraged to use this routines, before they merge anything into one of the major branches of SIROCCO.

 The routines involved are